 - Loss or damage to the properties of employees

-- Costs for changing locks and for repair of damaged premises
+- Costs incurred in changing locks and repairing damaged premises

 These policy will not cover loss or damage caused by the following:

 - War, invasion, act of foreign enemy etc.

 - Confiscation, nationalization, or suspension by a government authority

 - Loss or damage by wear and tear, or gradual deterioration

 - Loot, sack, or pilferage

 - Loss or damage which is recoverable under other insurance policies obtained by the insured

 - Unoccupancy of the premises for more than a specific number of days as specified in the policy schedule